skip to main content

 8.1.

-A corporate card may be issued to an employee who has frequently occurring expenses with the approval of that employee's department head and the Chief Executive Officer.
+A corporate credit card may be issued to an employee who has frequently occurring expenses with the approval of that employee's department head and the CEO/CAO.
 Increases in credit limits are authorized in the same way.

 8.2.